Hearing begins on fate of Missouri’s lone abortion clinic

-ST. LOUIS (AP) — The fate of Missouri’s only abortion clinic is at stake starting Monday, when a member of the state’s Administrative Hearing Commission will begin hearing arguments over whether the clinic can keep its abortion license.
+ST. LOUIS (AP) — Patient safety at Missouri’s only abortion clinic is the point of contention at a state administrative hearing that will decide if the clinic can remain open.

-The hearing at a downtown St. Louis state office building is expected to last five days.
-Missouri officials have asked St. Louis police for heightened security since the licensing issue has generated protests from those on both sides of the debate.
+Opening statements and testimony began Monday before a commissioner with the Missouri Administrative Hearing Commission.
+At issue is the state health department’s effort to revoke the license for Planned Parenthood’s clinic in St. Louis.

-Commissioner Sreenivasa Rao Dandamudi will preside over the hearing.
-A commission official said that in his role, Dandamudi “acts as an independent trial judge.”
-A ruling isn’t expected until February at the earliest.
+The state has said that part of the reason it is seeking to remove the license is a series of “failed abortions.”
+Assistant Attorney General John Sauer outlined details of those cases.
+In one, he said, a woman had to undergo up to five procedures over four days to complete the abortion.
+In another, a woman bled heavily after doctors failed to recognize a condition that put her at higher than normal risk.

 Missouri would become the first state since 1974, the year after the Supreme Court’s Roe v.
 Wade decision, without a functioning abortion clinic if the license revocation is allowed.
 The battle also comes as abortion rights supporters raise concerns that conservative-led states, including Missouri, are attempting to end abortion through tough new laws and tighter regulation.